JohnBurger/dash7-ap-open-source-stack/docs/_docs/logging.md

 	JLinkRTTClient -RTTTelnetPort 19021

-This way multiple JLink adapters can be used at the same time, each which a different SN and port.
+This way multiple JLink adapters can be used at the same time, each with a different SN and port.
 Note that flashing can done using the JLinkExe prompt as well using the `loadfile` command.
-Refer to the JLink documentation for more info
+Refer to the JLink documentation for more info.

 # UART logging